You are listening to the Sean Hannity Radio Show Podcast.

 How do I read somebody's heart?

-Hard to tell but I kind of know politicians well and when push comes to shove and it's their jobs on the line well maybe we'll rethink that just for a second.
+And when push comes to shove and it's their jobs on the line, well, maybe we'll rethink that just for a second.

 Many of you have been extremely patient.

-We're gonna go to Phoenix, Arizona the president of course in Arizona has got a big big town hall tonight scheduled to begin as Hannity begins, 10 Eastern on the Fox News channel will cover that rally and uh commentary afterwards.
+The president, of course, in Arizona has got a big, big town hall tonight, scheduled to begin as Hannity begins, 10 Eastern on the Fox News channel.

-I'm I'm Looking forward to President Trump coming to the valley.
+I'm looking forward to President Trump coming to the Valley.

-I just don't have uh any bodyguards to protect me from the source funded professional anti Trump protesters.
+I just don't have any bodyguards to protect me from the SOARS-funded professional anti-Trump protesters.

-Well, I from what I understand look, I know I think we learned a lot in Boston this weekend, and that is when police and the local mayor and the local governor and the the state governor and law enforcement are given the opportunity to do their job.
+Well, from what I understand, look, I know, I think we learned a lot in Boston this weekend, and that is when police and the local mayor and the local governor and the state governor and law enforcement are given the opportunity to do their job.

 I mean, you had all these peaceful protesters in Boston.